 We give money to both men and women.
-IPA's evaluation of our work included an experimental comparison of transfers to men and women and found some modest differences, but that overall both genders used money responsibly.
-Given these data, we let households decide on a case-by-case basis which adult to enroll.
+Innovations for Poverty Action’s evaluation of our work included an experimental comparison of transfers to men and women and found some modest differences, but that overall both genders used money responsibly.
+Given this data, we let households decide on a case-by-case basis which adult to enroll.
 Their decisions are usually driven by convenience – for example, one parent may already have the official IDs needed to open a mobile money account.
 Slightly more than half of our recipients to date are women.

 No. Households need at least a SIM card to participate, and we give SIM cards to households that do not already have one.
 We also give recipients the option of purchasing a phone from us at bulk rates in order to make it easier to communicate with them.
 When recipients choose this option we deduct the value of the phone from their transfer.
 Historically the large majority of recipients in both Kenya and Uganda have chosen to buy a phone.

-We provide a one-time transfer paid in multiple installments.
-We tell recipients exactly how much they should expect to receive and when during the enrollment process, before transfers are sent.
+In our default program, we provide a one-time transfer paid in multiple installments.
+In other programs, such as COVID-19 relief or basic income, we deliver cash as multiple smaller payments.
+We tell recipients exactly how much they should expect to receive and what the timeline will look like during the enrollment process before transfers are sent.

 What are the impacts?